rakk64/Android-Go-Flags/README.md

 Smoother Performance: feel free your Android device will run more smoothly and be more responsive.
 Significant Battery Saving: Noticeably improves battery life.
 Low Internal Storage Usage: The auto move file feature ensures your internal storage remains low.
+Not recomended for you if dont have sdcard

 ⚠️ 𝗡𝗼𝘁𝗲𝘀, 𝗥𝗲𝗰𝗼𝗺𝗺𝗲𝗻𝗱𝗮𝘁𝗶𝗼𝗻𝘀, & 𝗔𝗟𝗘𝗥𝗧!!

-Target Devices: This module is highly recommended for Low-End Devices (2-3GB memory or higher).
-Memory Killer: Any related ram killer lmkd slmk an other features may not work properly.
-(Zram not clean)
-Disclaimer: Please try it to verify the benefits on your specific device
+TARGET DEVICES: THIS MODULE IS HIGHLY RECOMMENDED FOR LOW-END DEVICES (2-3GB MEMORY OR HIGHER).
+MEMORY KILLER: ANY RELATED RAM KILLER LMKD SLMK AN OTHER FEATURES MAY NOT WORK PROPERLY.
+(ZRAM NOT CLEAN)
+DISCLAIMER: PLEASE TRY IT TO VERIFY THE BENEFITS ON YOUR SPECIFIC DEVICE.
+REMEMBER: THERE HAVE SCRIPT AUTOMOVE.SH THIS WILL RUN AFTER REBOOTING AND AUTO MOVE SPECIFIC FOLDER LIKE (DOWNLOAD,DCIM AND OTHERS), SO IF YOU DONT HAVE A EXTERNAL STORAGE PLEASE DELETE THIS FILE CAUSE CAN REMOVING YOUR FILE ON INTERNAL STORAGE.

+I AM NOT RESPONSIBLE FOR ANYTHING YOU DO, DO IT AT YOUR OWN RISK.
+IT WOULD BE BEST TO SEE README.MD.